 Is it OK to take organic human artwork without consent and build a machine to create visual artifacts in the same style and expression?
 Is it OK to make money from it?
-Can we restrict access to it, or does it belong to mankind?
+Can we restrict access to it, or does it belong to humanity?
 Do artworks created by an AI have any value?
-Can only moral flesh-and-blood humans create art?
+Can only moral, flesh-and-blood humans create art?
 Can AI be compared to a paintbrush or Photoshop, a tool used by the artist to create?

 Today it seems we only have questions, no answers.